Digital Artist in Residence Exchange

 The successful applicant will spend two weeks in the partner institution; at the Centre for Creative Technologies in the University of Galway and at the Institute for Creativity, Arts and Technology, Virginia Tech.
 While in residence they will have access to a range of creative technologies, including VR and AR headsets, motion capture technology, spatial audio and virtual production technology, and will be given technical support to the extent of the Centre’s capacity.
 During their two-week residency they will be expected to give a masterclass that will be open to the public, as well as to exhibit a work-in-progress at its conclusion.
 This final exhibition will take place in collaboration with the partners and will involve a virtual exchange element with the other artist on the programme.

-The selected artists are Ruth Clinton and Niamh Moriarty.
+The selected artists, who were in residence at Virginia Tech, were Ruth Clinton and Niamh Moriarty.

 Ruth Clinton and Niamh Moriarty are collaborative artists living and working between counties Sligo and Leitrim in Ireland.
 They use performance, video, sound installation and storytelling, along with a detailed research process, to convey visions of transience and resistance.
 Their recent work tests the possibility of creating a new narrative identity for Ireland that will acknowledge our struggles, admit our complicities and build our capacity for solidarity.